 Hanoi is well worth spending a week, but what if you become bored by it?
 Why not check out the villages in the vicinity of Hanoi?
 They will provide you with a unique view of Vietnam's rural life and you'll be amazed how untouristy this country can be.
 Not to mention the incredibly friendly people...

-The best way to visit the villages is by motobike.
-I believe that there are organized tours that can be booked somewhere in the Old Quarter, but I always preferred going with a Vietnamese friend of mine.
-For German-speaking people: Students of German are glad to show you around and guide you through Hanoi and the villages (see another off-the-beaten-path tip).
-First thing to do is get a motobike - go to Hang Bac street and rent one.
-There are plenty of shops and if you bargain a little, you'll get a quite reasonable price.
+If you choose to go on your own, the first thing to do is getting a motorbike - go to Hang Bac street and rent one.
+There are plenty of shops and if you bargain a little (or keep it for longer than just a day), you'll get quite a reasonable price.
 Second, get yourself a map of Hanoi.
 Good ones can be purchased in Trang Tien street in any one of the bookstores.
 Third, practice driving!
 As stupid as this sounds, Hanoi's traffic is awful (though very funny if you finally find out how to survive it) - your normal driving skills won't be enough.
 In the countryside, the situation is better, but still not really safe.
 If you've done all that, you can finally start your exciting tour through the villages and the countryside.

 If you choose to follow the main road for a longer time, you will soon find signs that advertise furniture of any kind.
 Turn to the left and you'll come to the furniture village.
-This village is devoted to wood processing.
+This village focuses on wood processing.
 Almost every household seems to do nothing but carving, engraving, planing, hammering...
-This village produces everything from an ordinary table to a beautifully engraved queen-size bed.
-You may also purchase a two meters high buddha statue.
-Unfortunately, any one of these items is impossible to transport home.
+The village produces everything from an ordinary table to a beautifully engraved four-poster bed.
+You may also purchase a Buddha statue of some 2 metres.
+Unfortunately, none of these items is easily transportable...